Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 Opportunity built around your schedule

-Uber is offering you a way to study an undergraduate degree, short course or Open University microcredential on FutureLearn, by providing 100% course fee coverage.* You can also study free courses on The Open University’s OpenLearn platform.
+Uber is offering you a way to study an undergraduate or postgraduate degree, microcredential or short course, by providing 100% course fee coverage.* You can also study free courses on The Open University’s OpenLearn platform.

 Open University courses are delivered online and are designed to be flexible around your schedule, so you can choose to study when and where you like.